-This course will explore the relationship between patients, providers, payers and regulators.
-Legal and ethical rules and principles will be researched and applied to solve new types of problems faced by managers, administrators and healthcare organizations in the current healthcare delivery system.
+This course will explore the relationships between patients, providers, payers, and regulators.
+Legal and ethical rules and principles will be researched and applied to solve new types of problems faced by managers, administrators, and health care organizations in the current health care delivery system.